top of page

 Materials science has evolved and multidisciplinary research is now making it possible to reduce the levels of critical metals useful to overcome any shortage of these components.
 On the other hand, the life cycle of metals and their retention rate at national scales are now increasingly important for considering efficient and economical recycling.

-The investment universe will therefore focus on companies that fall under this responsibility scheme for the development of projects whose contribution remains adapted to technological developments and to the life cycle prospects of metals while complying with reducing their impacts according to the sustainable objectives (SDG) of the United Nation.
+The investment universe will therefore focus on companies that fall under this responsibility scheme for the development of projects whose contribution remains adapted to technological developments and to the life cycle prospects of metals, while complying with reducing their impacts according to the sustainable objectives (SDG) of the United Nation.

 bottom of page